smyachenkov/blog/content/posts/number-of-categories-for-k-means.md

 ## Elbow method

-The general idea for both methods is to try different values for _k_ number and measure some metric.
-In the elbow method, it's the sum of squared distances of an object to the closest centroid.
+The general idea for both methods is to try different values for _k_ number and measure some of its metrics.
+In the elbow method, it's the sum of the squared distances of an object to the closest centroid.

-Let's measure how different will performance params will be for the number of categories from 1 to 20.
+Let's measure how different the performance params will be for the number of categories from 1 to 20.
 ``` python
 with open("posts.txt", encoding="utf-8") as inp:
     posts = inp.readlines()